gravitational/teleport/docs/4.2/aws_terraform_guide.md

 - by setting environment variables

 For this guide, we are going to make extensive use of environment variables.
-This is because it makes it easier for us to reference values from our configuration when running Teleport commands.
+This is because it makes it easier for us to reference values from our configuration when running Teleport commands after the cluster has been created.

 Any set environment variable starting with `TF_VAR_` is automatically processed and stripped down by Terraform, so `TF_VAR_test_variable` becomes `test_variable`.